 Another danger of revolving credit (and this applies mostly to credit cards) is that the terms of the loan aren't fixed.
 If you read the fine print of your credit card agreement, you'll see that the lender can change your credit limit and interest rate any time.
 The lender is bound only to notify you in writing of the change.
 Your credit score may affect your credit limit and interest rate.
 If your credit score changes due to defaulted payments to other lenders, you become a risky borrower.
 Your interest usually changes to correspond to your risk level, that is, when and how quickly you can be counted on to pay the lender back.

 If you understand the risks and benefits of your revolving credit account, you can certainly use it to your advantage.
-For more information on credit, debt and related topics, follow the links on the next page.
+For more information on credit, debt and related topics, follow the links below.

 Finance Planning Tips